×

 Hip bursitis is the inflammation of the bursae in the hip.
-Bursae are sacs of fluid throughout the body.
-They act as cushions and reduce friction between bones and soft tissues.
-This inflammation causes pain that can be severe.
-It is necessary to treat hip bursitis so that pain does not affect your quality of life or worsen over time.
-Hip bursitis pain can also travel to other body parts if left untreated.
+Bursae are sacs of fluid throughout the body which act as cushions and reduce friction between bones and soft tissues.
+The inflammation associated with bursitis causes pain that can be severe, and if left untreated, the pain can travel to other parts of the body as well.
+Proper treatment for hip bursitis is essential in keeping the pain from worsening over time and affecting your quality of life.
+Learn more about hip bursitis from our orthopedic specialists at Raleigh Orthopaedic.

 Symptoms of Hip Bursitis